hiXixi66/PLMs-Crash-Narrative-Analysis/README.md

 └── MANCOLL_test.py

 ````
-Before running inference, you should fine-tune the model and save it.
-Then load the saved model for inference:

 ---

-## ⚙️ Model Storage Configuration
+## ⚙️ Model Loader Configuration

 Edit `src/llm/llm_loader_HPC.py` to set the storage paths of your LLMs (on HPC or local server):

 All training scripts import this file to load models automatically.

+Before running inference, you should fine-tune the model and save it.
+Then load the saved model for inference.

 ---